Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Introduction

-\textbf{Introduction.} Periodically driven systems can exhibit exotic quantum phases of matter, such as discrete time crystals \cite{Zhang2017e,Choi2017} and many-body scars \cite{Bluvstein2021,Su2022}.
-In the driven ergotic phases, emergent long-range interactions lead to an infinite temperature thermalization \cite{Thanasilp2020,DAlessio2014,Lazarides2014,Ponte2015} and a chaotic spreading throughout the entire Hilbert space.
-Rapid increasing entanglement during the evolution hinders efficient classical simulations of these dynamics with the currently known algorithms \cite{Schuch2008,Daley2022}, and in turn impedes extracting multi-point correlations to characterize the quantum many-body system \cite{Schweigler2017}.
+Periodically driven systems play crucial roles in exotic quantum phases of matter, such as hosting discrete time crystals \cite{Zhang2017e,Choi2017,Mi2021} and prethermalization \cite{Rubio-Abadal2020} or stablising many-body scars \cite{Bluvstein2021,Su2022}.
+In the driven ergodic phases, emergent long-range interactions lead to an infinite temperature thermalization \cite{Thanasilp2020,DAlessio2014,Lazarides2014,Ponte2015} and a chaotic spreading throughout the entire Hilbert space.
+Rapidly increasing entanglement during the evolution hinders efficient classical simulations of these dynamics with the currently known algorithms \cite{Schuch2008,Daley2022}, and in turn, impedes extracting multi-point correlations to characterize the quantum many-body system \cite{Schweigler2017}.

 Quantum computation is expected to prevail over its classical counterpart in simulating highly entangled quantum systems \cite{Feynman1982, Preskill2012}.
-Due to the frailty of the qubits and the heavy overhead in the number of qubits and number of gates required to perform error correction, much effort is still needed to successfully construct and harness the power of fault-tolerant digital universal quantum computers \cite{Terhal2015,Daley2022, Flannigan2022}.
-On the other hand, the rapid development of analogue quantum simulators makes it a promising alternative for practical applications of near-term quantum hardware \cite{Georgescu2014,Altman2019}.
-Analogue simulators with the inherent many-body nature directly mimic the problems of interest in condensed matter and high-energy physics, and in general, are more hardware-friendly than digital ones, as they require much less local controls and the extra layer of translation into gates is not necessary \cite{Flannigan2022,Daley2022}.
+However, building fault-tolerant digital universal quantum computers remains challenging due to the fragility of qubits, the need for extensive error correction, and the substantial overhead in terms of qubits and gates required \cite{Terhal2015,Daley2022,Flannigan2022,Kim2023}.
+On the other hand, the rapid development of analogue quantum simulators makes it a promising alternative for practical applications of near-term quantum hardware \cite{Georgescu2014,Altman2019,Guo2024,Shaw2024,Young2024,King2024}.
+Here, quantum simulations of various physics models are considered as utilizable applications of quantum computers \cite{Daley2022,Kim2023}.
+Analogue simulators with the inherent many-body nature directly mimic the problems of interest in condensed matter and high-energy physics and, in general, are more hardware-friendly than digital ones, as they require much less local controls and the extra layer of translation into gates is not necessary \cite{Flannigan2022,Daley2022,Trivedi2022}.